Terms and conditions

 2. Other terms that may apply to you.

-These Terms refer to the following additional policies, which also apply to your use of our Website and/or becoming our Member:
+These Terms refer to the following additional policies, which also apply to your use of our Website:

 - Our Cookies Policy, which sets out information about the cookies on our Website.